Bill Hero results screen explained

 We call these 'restricted plans' and we exclude them by default from your results and from your savings calculations.
 You can use the Restricted plans toggle to show or hide these kinds of plans in your results

 Energy retailers often offer incentives and sign-up bonuses along with their plans.
-These incentives are often tactical in nature, and can be introduced or retired at any time by the retailer.
-It's common that a retailer might introduce a sign-up bonus as part of a time limited campaign for new customer acquisition.
+These incentives can be introduced or retired at any time by the retailer.
+It's common that a retailer might introduce a sign-up bonus as part of a time-limited campaign for new customer acquisition.